EdoRguez/OceanScrap/README.md

 ### Prerequisites

-* Windows OS
+* Windows OS.

 ## Getting Started

-Clone or fork OceanScrap project and open it using Visual Studio
+Clone or fork OceanScrap project and open it using Visual Studio.

 ### Installing

-1. Open Visual Studio
+1. Open Visual Studio.
-2. Select the project source
+2. Select the project source.
+3. Open Project/Properties/Settings to configure the connection string to your data base.

 ## Built With